If you’re looking to support one of the UK’s mental health charities, this guide can help. Image: Unsplash

 The Big Issue has compiled this list of the UK’s most prominent mental health charities, together with information on how they can help you, and how you can support them.

-The big mental health charities in the UK include:
+These are the mental health charities in the UK that can help you:

 Perhaps the UK’s most prominent mental health charity, Mind was founded in 1946 and counts Stephen Fry as its president.

 It provides confidential information and advice through its InfoLine, as well as information on mental health-related law through its Legal Line.